colinligertwood/notebook/flapjack.md

 **Ingredients**

-* 175g Large flake oats
+* 175g large flake oats
-* 20g All purpose flour
+* 20g all purpose flour
 * Handfull of seeds and other delicious things
-* 100g Butter, or buttery bargarine
+* 100g butter, or buttery margarine
-* 150g Demerara sugar, or brown Sugar
+* 150g demerara sugar, or brown Sugar
-* 50g Pure maple syrup
+* 50g pure maple syrup
 * Pinch of salt

 **Method**